There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 This unit examines the foreign policy of the world's predominant power, the United States.
 It considers the origins and development of US foreign policy; theories of foreign policy and foreign policy analysis; how foreign policy is made in the US; and different modes of US foreign policy (including, for example, how unilateralism, race and democracy affect US foreign policy).
 It may include analysis of US foreign policy towards particular regions, for example, the Asia–Pacific.

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2023 UWA (Perth) Face to face

 Students are able to (1) understand the origins and development of US foreign policy; (2) analyse foreign policy making and understand theories of foreign policy; (3) consider the relationship between US foreign policy and the world; and (4) understand how US foreign policy differs in different regions.

 - Contact hours

 - seminars: 18 hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.